 A three-window small compartment could serve as a section for private conversations or as a media center for presentations or the viewing of videos and streaming news on a large screen.

 A dining/conference area can have four or more windows a side.
 When dining at a four-place table, passengers nearest the windows can use the space between seats to step out without inconveniencing the aisle passenger.
-In many ways, it is easier to move around the cabin and to do so without disturbing others.
+Overall, movement throughout the cabin is easier and less disruptive.

-Healthy cabin features: Cabin pressurization will be the best in the industry with the lowest cabin altitude—a 3,000-foot pressure altitude in the cabin while flying at 41,000 feet.
-A next-generation filtration system that eliminates ozone and potential pollutants (volatile organic compounds) will provide 100 percent pure air.
-Humidity can be maintained at a level that makes long hours aloft more comfortable and healthful.
+Healthy cabin features: Cabin pressurization is a low 3,000-foot pressure altitude in the cabin while flying at 41,000 feet.
+A next-generation filtration system eliminates ozone and potential pollutants (volatile organic compounds) and will provide 100 percent pure air.
 Temperature control will be provided in each of the cabin’s four zones with air entering at the top and the bottom of the cabin for an even temperature throughout.

-The lowest sound levels: Dassault’s current flagship, the Falcon 8X has the lowest interior sound levels of any business jet, the equivalent of a typical suburban living room.
+The lowest sound levels: Dassault’s current flagship, the Falcon 8X and the new Falcon 6X have the lowest interior sound levels of any business jet (below 50 dB SIL), the equivalent of a typical suburban living room.
 The 10X, using Dassault’s advanced noise reduction technologies, will be at least this quiet despite the increased cruise speed.
+New laminar-flow aerodynamics around the forward fuselage minimize drag and sound levels in a sometimes hard to quiet area of the interior.

 New, larger windows: The 10X’s windows are almost 50 percent larger than those on the 8X.
 Thirty-eight windows line the fuselage for the most window area and brightest cabin in business aviation.

-Lots of baggage space: The 10X’s 198 cubic foot (5.60 m3) baggage compartment is the largest in the ultra-long-range segment.
+Lots of baggage space: The 10X’s 198 cubic foot (5.60 m3) baggage compartment is the largest in the ultra long-range segment.
 Its electrically operated door makes loading and unloading the compartment easier for pilots and ground crews.
-A dedicated and separated additional compartment of 8 ft, 3 in (0.23 cu m) provides room for specific devises such as a fly-away kit.
+A dedicated and separated additional compartment provides room for specific devices such as a fly-away kit.

 Superior Performance in the Ultre-Long-Range Segment, Classic Falcon Performance from the Most Demanding Airfields